MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 What options do we have to change the number of partitions?
 At a very high level we can see two strategies:
   - One that attempts to **use the existing queues**.
   It would be highly recommended to [Consistent Hashing](https://en.wikipedia.org/wiki/Consistent_hashing) algorithm as the partition selection strategy rather than the plain modulus operand.
 This will significantly reduce the amounts of mapping/reallocation of messages to the new partition.
-This strategy would require to pause the producer and consumer applications until we have completed the re-partition.
+This strategy would require to pause the producer and consumer applications until we have completed the re-partitioned the queues.
   - and another which **creates a new set of queues** according to the new partition strategy.
-  Similar to the blue/green deployment strategy.
-This means, stopping the current producer applications, launching new set of applications (producers and consumers) that uses the new queues.
-Wait for the old queues to drain before stopping the old consumers.
-This will mechanism guarantees an strict ordering of messages.
+  This strategy requires launching a new set of application instances that work from the new set of queues.
+Depending whether we need strict ordering of messages, the application may require some downtime or not.
+If we need strict ordering, we need to pause the old producers and wait until all messages have been consumed before starting the new producers.

 # Resiliency